Learn more about the achievements, stories and careers of some of our Lancaster Alumni.

 Jane landed her first job at BDDH advertising agency in London soon after graduation, but quickly moved into more senior roles at other companies.
 She always had a love for the BBC and in 2008 she secured a role as a content strategist with BBC drama and entertainment.

-Jane is still working for the BBC as Director, Brand, Media and Planning.
+Jane is still working for the BBC as Director of the BBC Brand.
 She said:

 'Lancaster gave me the toolkit to get my first job and the confidence to do it.
 I feel incredibly lucky to have done the course - it really set me up for my career.'

 James May is a television presenter and journalist, best known for his role on the motoring television series, Top Gear.
-In 2010 James was awarded with an honorary degree on Lancaster’s campus.
+In 2010 James was awarded with an honorary degree from Lancaster.

 Born in Bristol, James came to Lancaster University to study Music in the 80’s, armed merely with a ‘box of Spam and [a] biro’!